vikejs/vike/README.md

 `vite-plugin-ssr` provides a similar experience than Nuxt/Next.js, but with Vite's wonderful DX, and as a do-one-thing-do-it-well tool.

 - **Do-One-Thing-Do-It-Well**.
-Takes care only of SSR and works with: other Vite plugins, any view framework (Vue 3, Vue 2, React, Svelte, Preact, Solid, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
+Takes care only of SSR and works with: other Vite plugins, any view framework (Vue, React, ...), and any server environment (Express, Fastify, Cloudflare Workers, ...).
 - **Render Control**.
 You control how your pages are rendered enabling you to easily and naturally integrate tools (Vuex, Redux, Apollo GraphQL, Service Workers, ...).
 - **Routing**.
-You can choose between Server-side Routing (for a simple architecture) and Client-side Routing (for faster and animated page transitions).
+You can choose between Server-side Routing (for a simple architecture) and Client-side Routing (for faster/animated page transitions).
 Can also be used with Vue Router and React Router.
 - **HMR**.
 Browser as well as server code is automatically reloaded.
 - **Pre-render / SSG / Static Websites**.
-Deploy your app to a static host by pre-rendering your pages.
+Deploy your app to a static host (GitHub Pages, Netlify, Cloudflare Pages, ...) by pre-rendering your pages.
 - **Fast Cold Start**.
 Your pages are lazy-loaded on the server; adding pages doesn't increase the cold start of your serverless functions.
 - **Code Splitting**.
 In the browser, each page loads only the code it needs.
 - **Simple Design**.
 Simple overall design resulting in a tool that is small, robust, and easy to use.